Table of Contents

 - Back pain due to persistent catheter insertion.

-- Post dural puncture headache due to accidental injection into the subarachnoid space and the leakage of cerebrospinal fluid from the puncture site.
+- Post-dural puncture headache due to accidental injection into the subarachnoid space and cerebrospinal fluid leakage from the puncture site.

 - Nerve and vessel injury.

 Contra-indications for this method include postural hypotension, coagulation disorders, kyphoscoliosis, hypovolemia, and local infection.